Loader gif

 How do health accounts save taxes?

 When you make qualified contributions to an HSA, HRA, or health FSA, you can take a deduction for the amount of your contribution or your contributions can reduce your taxable income on Form W-2.
-Either way, your income goes down.
+Either way, your income tax bill goes down.

 If your employer makes qualified contributions for you, the amount of their contributions is not taxable.